AzureMentor/microsoft-graph-docs/concepts/permissions-reference.md

 * **AppFolder** grants permission for the app to read and write files in a dedicated folder in OneDrive.
 This constraint is only exposed on [Files permissions](#files-permissions) and is only valid for Microsoft accounts.
 * If **no constraint** is specified the app is limited to performing the operations on the resources owned by the signed-in user.
 For example, _User.Read_ grants privileges to read the profile of the signed-in user only, and _Mail.Read_ grants permission to read only mail in the mailbox of the signed-in user.

+> [!NOTE]
-> **Note**: In delegated scenarios, the effective permissions granted to your app may be constrained by the privileges of the signed-in user in the organization.
+> In delegated scenarios, the effective permissions granted to your app may be constrained by the privileges of the signed-in user in the organization.

 ### Microsoft accounts and work or school accounts